Bronco Biking Class

 - Route finding.

 - Mingling with motorists, pedestrians and other cyclists.

 - Locking and securing a bicycle.

 - The pedestrian priority zone (the quad).

-If you do not have access to a bike and would like to attend the class, feel free to drop in for the classroom section.
-Also, the Cycle Learning Center will rent bicycles at a reduced rate for the purposes of attending any Bronco Biking class.
+If you do not have access to a bike and would like to attend the class, feel free to drop in for the classroom section or borrow a bicycle from the Cycle Learning Center.